lposti/fJmodels/README.md

 ./configure --with-gslprefix=/absolute/path/to/prefix
 ```

+If GSL are still not found an error will occur: please check that you have a functional GSL installation in the standard paths (e.g., by installing from official repositories) or use the correct prefix of the local install (please remember not to append `/lib` or `/include` to the prefix, which should be a directory containing both of them!)

+-------------------------------------------

 If the installation was successful, an executable named `fJmodels` was created in the current directory.

--------------------------------------------
 ## Usage

 The code can be launched as follows: